7 Portable Mobility Scooter Facts (Essential for Travelers)

 ---|---|

 Arm or hand weakness | Portable mobility scooters have one- or two-handed controls.
 If your weakness is on the left side, you should be fine with all scooters, since the one-handed controls are aways on the right side.
 Look for ambidextrous controls for using either hand, or right- or left-hand controls to decide if the scooter will work with your arm or hand weakness.
-If the weakness is severe, you might consider a power chair with a joystick control rather than a mobility scooter. |

 Leg weakness | Consider only a 4-wheel (not 3-wheel) portable mobility scooter for someone with leg issues, for its extra stability. |

-Pain | Most compact and full-size portable mobility scooters use no-air tires.
-They are hard plastic that transfer road vibrations to the user.
-Look for pneumatic (air tires) for someone with pain issues.
 For indoor use, a portable with good cushioning is a good match for someone in pain.
 For outdoors, look for a suspension system, seat cushioning and pneumatic tires to soften obstacle vibrations.
 You typically will only find suspension systems in the bigger full-size portables (and non-portable heavy-duty mobility scooters). |

-Who Should Use a Portable Mobility Scooter?
+who Should Use A Portable Mobility Scooter?

 Portable mobility scooters are compact (small) and full-size (medium), which mean they have the advantages and disadvantages of those size scooters.